marmelroy/Interpolate/README.md

 import Interpolate
 ```

-Create an Interpolate object with a from value, a to value and an apply closure.
+Create an Interpolate object with a from value, a to value and an apply closure that applies the interpolation's result to the target object.

 ```swift
 let colorChange = Interpolate(from: UIColor.whiteColor(),